everx-labs/DeBot-IS-consortium/DateTimeInput/README.md

     prompt: bytes - utf-8 string to print to the user before input.

-    defDate: int128 - date by default.
+    defaultDate: int128 - date by default.

     minDate: int128 - minimum date that can be chosen.